yaelbe/TheMoviesDB/README.md

 - get Movie Videos -> https://api.themoviedb.org/3/movie/<<movie_id>>/videos?api_key=XXX

+#### Apllication flow:

-It bring a genre list first.
+First, it's bringing  a genre list .

-After selecting a gener it fetch the popular movie list and color the movies that fron the genre you chose.
+After selecting a genre, it will fetch the popular movie list and highlight the movies that are from the genre you chose ,the selected genre will be display on the top of the screen.

-When cliking a movie - it bring the movie details,it is also possible to watch the movie traillers.
+When clicking a movie from the list - it will bring the movie details,it is also possible to watch the movie traillers, to get the trailers list,click on the "trailer list" button.

-Cliking on trailler list button will show alist of this movie.By tap on trailler name it will play it.
+ Now you can chose a trailer to play.
+The applecation is using native player to play them.

 ## Gender List